Strange metal from incoherent bosons: Results

 \subsection{Boson scattering via the fermions}

-In the overdoped and optimally doped region of the cuprates, the electrons are rather coherent.
-Hence, we consider the scattering process of bosons from electrons as the predominant one.
+We consider the scattering process of bosons from electrons as the predominant one.
 Evaluating the diagram on Fig.~(\ref{Fig:diag}a) (detailed calculations are given in Appendix~\ref{App:Scattering}), we note that such polarization bubble is proportional to $g_{I}^{2}$ and produces a Landau damping term.
 This distinctive feature is typical of a charge-two boson with finite momentum, which couples to electrons in the same way as a pair-density-wave (PDW).
-After integrating out the electronic degrees of freedom the bosonic propagator reads
+After integrating out the electronic degrees of freedom, the bosonic propagator reads